Walter Scott: Literary career, marriage and family

 After the younger Walter was born in 1801, the Scotts moved to a spacious three-storey house at 39 North Castle Street, which remained his Edinburgh base until 1826, when it was sold by the trustees appointed after his financial ruin.
 From 1798, Scott had spent summers in a cottage at Lasswade, where he entertained guests, including literary figures.
-It was there his career as an author began.
+His career as an author began there.
 There were nominal residency requirements for his position of Sheriff-Depute, and at first he stayed at a local inn during the circuit.
-In 1804 he ended his use of the Lasswade cottage and leased the substantial house of Ashestiel, 6 mi from Selkirk, sited on the south bank of the River Tweed and incorporating an ancient tower house.
+In 1804, he ended his use of the Lasswade cottage and leased the substantial house of Ashestiel, 6 mi from Selkirk, on the south bank of the River Tweed and incorporating an ancient tower house.

-At Scott's insistence the first edition of Minstrelsy was printed by his friend James Ballantyne at Kelso.
-In 1798 James had published Scott's version of Johann Wolfgang von Goethe's Erlkönig in his newspaper The Kelso Mail, and in 1799 included it and the two Bürger translations in a privately printed anthology, Apology for Tales of Terror.
-In 1800 Scott suggested that Ballantyne set up business in Edinburgh and provided a loan for him to make the transition in 1802.
-In 1805, they became partners in the printing business, and from then until the financial crash of 1826 Scott's works were routinely printed by the firm.
+At Scott's insistence, the first edition of Minstrelsy was printed by his friend James Ballantyne at Kelso.
+In 1798, Ballantyne had published Scott's version of Johann Wolfgang von Goethe's Erlkönig in his newspaper, The Kelso Mail, and in 1799 included it and the two Bürger translations in a privately printed anthology, Apology for Tales of Terror.
+In 1800, Scott suggested that Ballantyne set up business in Edinburgh and provided a loan for him to make the transition in 1802.
+In 1805, they became partners in the printing business, and from then until the financial crash of 1826, Scott's works were routinely printed by the firm.

 Scott was known for his fondness of dogs, and owned several throughout his life.
 Upon his death, one newspaper noted "of all the great men who have loved dogs no one ever loved them better or understood them more thoroughly".
 The best known of Scott's dogs were Maida, a large stag hound reported to be his favourite dog, and Spice, a Dandie Dinmont terrier described as having asthma, to which Scott gave particular care.
 In a diary entry written at the height of his financial woes, Scott described dismay at the prospect of having to sell them: "The thoughts of parting from these dumb creatures have moved me more than any of the reflections I have put down".